 7. BREAKS IN ENTERTAINMENT

-My husband noted that the breaks in between the entertainment was perfect for date night because we had an opportunity to talk to one another.
+My husband noted that the breaks in between the entertainment were perfect for date night because we had an opportunity to talk to one another.

 Other Amazing Hawaiian Luaus: